freeradical13/freeradical13.github.io/index.md

 The three main classes of vertebrates are amphibians, reptiles, and mammals.

-[Amphibians][], in general, develop first in water (tadpole stage) and then go through metamorphosis to live on land.
+[Amphibians][], in general, develop first in water (tadpole stage) and then go through [metamorphosis][] (which involves an abrupt change in body type) to live on land.

 [Tetrapods][] are vertebrates with four limbs well adapted for movement on land.
 A [limb][] is an organ that protrudes from the body and is usually used to aid in movement and other functions.

 [Amniotes][] are tetrapods that develop an egg adapted for land conditions.
 The amnion is a fluid-filled cavity that protects against shock of movement.
 The yolk sac contains yolk which are nutrients for the embryo.

-[Reptiles][] are tetrapods have scales made of the protein keratin for protection and lay shelled eggs on land.
+[Reptiles][] are tetrapods that have scales made of the protein keratin for protection and lay shelled eggs on land.
 Most reptiles are [ectothermic][], meaning they regulate their body temperature using external heat, although birds are [endothermic][], meaning they regulate their body temperature through metabolism.
 Birds are reptiles adapted for flight.

 [Synapsids][] are animals that have holes in their skull (those with two holes are diapsids) allowing for muscles to control the jaw.
 The earliest synapsids existed about 300 million years ago.